MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pCategory*
- Ayarlamak için üst kategori işaretçisine (Şerit denetimleri sekmeli gruplarında kategoriler olarak adlandırılır).
+ Ayarlanacak üst kategori işaretçisine (Şerit denetimleri sekmeli gruplarında kategoriler olarak adlandırılır).

 ### <a name="remarks"></a>Açıklamalar